Choquet order and hyperrigidity for function systems: The unique extension property

 \begin{prop}[Dritschel-McCullough, Arveson] Let $A$ be a concrete function system that generates a commutative C*-algebra $\rC(X)$, and let $\phi:A \to \B(H)$ be a completely positive unital map.
 Then there is a maximal completely positive map $\psi:A \to \B(L)$ which dilates $\phi$. \end{prop}

-We now make a crucial connection between boundary measures and the unique extension property.
+We now make a crucial connection between measures and the unique extension property.

 \begin{thm} Let $K$ be a compact convex subset of a locally convex vector space, and let $\mu \in M^+(K)$ be a measure with corresponding GNS repre\-sen\-ta\-tion $\pi_\mu : \rC(K) \to \B(L^2(\mu))$.
-Then $\mu$ is a boundary measure if and only if $\pi_\mu$ has the unique extension property relative to $A(K)$. \end{thm}
+Then $\mu$ is maximal in the dilation order if and only if $\pi_\mu$ has the unique extension property relative to $A(K)$. \end{thm}